canopy-js/canopy-js/README.md

 ```

-The first paragraph node represents the topic of the file, and all subsequent paragraph nodes are subtopics of that topic.
+The first paragraph node of the file represents the topic of that file, and all subsequent paragraph nodes are subtopics of that topic.

 Paragraphs or notes can span multiple lines with single newline characters and still be considered one unit, so long as you do not use a double newline, indicating a new paragraph or note.